 Grossmann also created a policy-relevant research search engine and the Correlates of State Policy online database (1,000 variables measured for all 50 states each year), designed a new online survey panel of political insiders, established a new training program for legislative staff, transformed an internship award into a leadership certification for legislative interns, and created an event series for training faculty to engage policymakers.

-He received his bachelor’s degree from Claremont McKenna College, his master’s in political science in 2002 and doctorate from the University of California, Berkeley, in 2007.
+He received a bachelor’s degree from Claremont McKenna College, a master’s degree in political science in 2002 and doctorate from the University of California, Berkeley, in 2007.

 Douglas B. Roberts, Ph.D., Director Emeritus

-Douglas Roberts serves as the Director of the Institute for Public Policy and Social Research (IPPSR) at Michigan State University.
+Douglas Roberts served as the Director of the Institute for Public Policy and Social Research (IPPSR) at Michigan State University.
 He holds more than 28 years of experience in Michigan government, including 10 years as state treasurer, time as director of the Senate Fiscal Agency, deputy superintendent of the Department of Education, deputy director of the Department of Management and Budget (DMB) and acting director of DMB.
 He played a major role in the creation and adoption of what is now called "Proposal A." He also served for two years as a vice president with Lockheed Martin IMS.
 He holds doctorate and master's degrees in economics from MSU and a bachelor's degree in economics from the University of Maryland.
 He has been affiliated with IPPSR since April 2003.